magizbox/magic-components/README.md

 Correct me if I am wrong?
 Is this new for you?

-This is still in progress and Please don't hesitate to give me your opinion.
+**This is still in progress and please don't hesitate to give me your opinion.**

 ## Components List